-Pet parents play a vital role in helping their dogs maintain an ideal weight; in fact, 68 percent of pet parents surveyed in 2018 had implemented weight management strategies to help their pet shed some pounds .
+Pet parents play a vital role in helping their dogs maintain an ideal weight; in fact, 73 percent of dog owners surveyed in 2022 had implemented weight management strategies to help their pet shed some pounds (1).

 Being knowledgeable about why obesity in dogs is a serious concern and learning how to address or prevent this condition can be extremely helpful for pet parents.